Switch Booting Commands

 Example

-These commands schedule a reload for 2:45 pm, display the time of the pending reload, then cancel the scheduled reload.
+These commands schedule a reload for 2:45 pm, display the time of the pending reload, and then cancel the scheduled reload.

-switch#reload at 14:45
+switch# reload at 14:45

 Proceed with reload? [confirm]